wercker-labs/wercker-blog/source/posts/2013-09-10-Building-and-testing-a-cluster-of-RethinkDB-Docker-containers.md

 even [operating system](https://index.docker.io/_/ubuntu/).

 Before pushing your Docker images to the Index you want to make certain that they work as expected.
-Our experimental Docker support is ideally suited for not only building your Docker containers but also testing them.
+Our experimental Docker support is ideally suited for not only building your Docker containers, but also for testing them.

-For this tutorial we will build and test a container running [RethinkDB](http://rethinkdb.com), an open source database.
+In this tutorial we will build and test a container running [RethinkDB](http://rethinkdb.com), an open source database.
 Let's say that you want to create a RethinkDB [cluster](http://rethinkdb.com/docs/start-a-cluster/) with a master and several slaves.
 We'd want to make sure that we can correctly set up a cluster from our Docker image before deployment.